mlflow/mlflow/docs/source/gateway/index.rst

         }
     }

-Step 6: Send Requests Using the Client API
+Step 5: Send Requests Using the Client API
 ------------------------------------------
-See the :ref:`databricks_gateway_client_api` section for further information.
+See the :ref:`gateway_client_api` section for further information.

-Step 7: Send Requests to Routes via REST API
+Step 6: Send Requests to Routes via REST API
 --------------------------------------------
-See the :ref:`REST examples <databricks_gateway_rest_api>` section for further information.
+See the :ref:`REST examples <gateway_rest_api>` section for further information.

-Step 8: Compare Provider Models
+Step 7: Compare Provider Models
 -------------------------------
 Here's an example of adding and querying a new model from a different provider - in this case Anthropic - to determine which model is better for a given use case.
 We assume that the